 Spotify

 Spotify has roughly 75 million monthly users, and the average length of a session is 23 minutes while performing complex business roles in the backend.
-The company has around 90 teams, 600 application developers, and 5 development offices on two continents working on the same product.
-This is important to minimize these dependencies as much as possible.
+The company has around 90 teams, 600 application developers, and five development offices on two continents working on the same product.
+It is important to minimize these dependencies as much as possible.
 Microservices architecture allows Spotify to have a large number of services down at the same time without affecting the users’ experience.

 Walmart Canada converted to a microservices architecture in 2012 since it was failing to scale for millions of page views per minute and was down during peak times.
 As a result, Walmart’s conversion rate was up by 20% overnight, mobile orders increased by 98% instantly, and the company has never faced downtime on Black Friday or Boxing Day.
 At the same time, the company saved 40% of the computing power and experienced 20-50% cost savings overall.
-Similarly, many large-scale projects, including Twitter, eBay, Netflix, PayPal, the UK Government Digital Services are benefiting from the microservices architecture.
+Similarly, many large-scale projects, including Twitter, eBay, Netflix, PayPal, and the UK Government Digital Services, are benefiting from the microservices architecture.

 Benefits of Microservices Architecture